 Amazon aims high

 With the Amazon Kindle Fire HDX 8.9, the online retail giant has reaffirmed its determination to play rough in the high-end mainstream tablet market.
 It sits between the established "small" (7-inch) and "big" (10-inch) tablet forms.
-The 16GB Wi-Fi version (without ads on the homescreen) will set you back less than what the iPad Mini Retina, iPad Air, or Galaxy Note 10.1 2014 edition costs.
+The 16GB Wi-Fi version (without ads on the homescreen) will set you back a tenner more than the smaller iPad Mini Retina or £70 less than the bigger iPad Air and Galaxy Note 10.1 2014 edition.

-Its little brother, the Kindle Fire HDX 7, has its sights on the value end of the market, matching the price of Google's Nexus 7, so you might wonder quite where the HDX 8.9 fits in.
+Its little brother, the Kindle Fire HDX 7, has its sights on the value end of the market, matching Google's Nexus 7 with a price tag of £200, so you might wonder quite where the HDX 8.9 fits in.
 In many ways it feels like one step down from the tablet top tier; if your budget won't quite stretch to the very best that's not such a bad place to be.

 Is this a premium product?